 He made a couple other detours before returning to WMU, but when he did, he was driven to share his passion for helping refugees with other students.
-After establishing partnerships with partner nongovernmental organizations in Lesvos and rallying support from faculty, the Global Leaders RSO was born.
+After Fernandez, King and Weller established partnerships with partner nongovernmental organizations in Lesvos and rallied support from faculty, the Global Leaders RSO was born.

 Leading through Service

 Beginning in fall 2018, Fernandez and his team spent two semesters training students in leadership and humanitarian skills.
 They volunteered in Kalamazoo and learned the principles of compassion through service while also developing projects—vetted by social work professors in a multi-step review process—that they could implement in Moria Refugee Camp.
 Then, in May 2019, Fernandez and a group of 14 other students made the trip to Lesvos.

 "I think the international, intercultural experience is one of the most important things that a student can experience," says Dr. Jessica Gladden, assistant professor of social work at WMU, who traveled with the Global Leaders.
 "You have to really see the situations that people are living in and talk to them and hear their stories in person to really understand that it's not the same everywhere in the world."

 The WMU contingent completed a number of projects in and around Moria—many of which put the skills they'd honed at Western to the test.